-A slower paced Vinyasa class that allows for longer holds in poses, and more time for stretch and relaxation using breathing exercises to bring the body into a state of ease and inner peace.
+A slower paced class that allows for longer holds in poses, and more time for stretch and relaxation using breathing exercises to bring the body into a state of ease and inner peace.

 The benefits of Meditation are becoming more and more well known, and ever-so invaluable in our busy lives.
 Some of these benefits include: stress management, focus, learning to become fully present to oneself and to one’s existence, the release of physical tension, finding inner peace, changing of negative thought patterns, and providing immeasurable well-being on a daily basis through a regular practice, not to mention it helps improve overall brain and neurotransmitter function.

 Some examples of themes to be explored in the course are: feelings and emotions, controlling emotions and thoughts, changing reactions and behavior to become more positive and aligned with the Self.

 An approach to Vinyasa that emphasizes alignment to observe the effects of your actions and help to move more skillfully.
 This class cultivates attention to help observe habitual patterns that may be causing tension and weakening of muscles and tissue in the body, as well as learning proper placement and alignment in asana to practice with more body awareness and safety.